ryan-mars/stochastic/website/docs/event-storming/how/process-modeling.md

 ---
 title: Day 2 - Process Modeling
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Process Modeling
+# How to do Process Modeling